-Cherries belong to two different types tart and sweet which contain significant amounts of bioactive components includes Vitamin C, fibre, Melatonin, Serotonin, Tryptophan, Carotenoids, Polyphenols, Potassium, etc. Cherries are bad for diabetes as people may think but in actual play a vital role in healthy glucose regulation.
+Cherries belong to two different types tart and sweet which contain significant amounts of bioactive components includes Vitamin C, fiber, Melatonin, Serotonin, Tryptophan, Carotenoids, Polyphenols, Potassium, etc. Cherries are bad for diabetes as people may think but in actual play a vital role in healthy glucose regulation.
 As per medical experts, it is important to keep your blood glucose levels balanced when you have diabetes.

-Can Diabetics consume Cherries?
+Can Diabetics Consume Cherries?

 You should include cherries in your diet but a limited portion.
 Well, a cherry promotes Potassium, Vitamin C, and a minimum amount of fiber which could be healthier.